 Black Women’s Economy

-Black Women’s Economies in Salvador Bahia, Brazil seeks to collect, compile, and disseminate narratives of Bahia’s black women’s lives to provide insight into the significance of this community that challenges many of the hegemonic notions of gender, race, religion, and national identity that have dominated Brazilian history.
-In particular, this project will focus mainly on a specific subgroup of black bahianas working in Salvador Bahia, the baianas do acarajé.
-These women work in the streets of Bahia selling a specific type of food, the acarajé, a fried and steamed bean cake characteristic of the Candomble religion.
-The acarajé is considered a sacred food by the baianas do acarajé.
-In turn, the baianas do acarajé, dressed in their traditional attire, are seen in Brazil as well as in the rest of the world as iconic figures of Brazilian national identity.
-Despite having the baianas do acarajé as the main focus of research, the study will also deal with other working black women in the area, to help contextualize the baianas do acarajé’s narratives.
+Black Women’s Economies in Salvador Bahia, Brazil, seeks to collect and disseminate narratives of Bahian Black women’s lived experiences in order to provide insight into this community’s significance and the ways these women challenge hegemonic notions of gender, race, religion, and Brazilian national identity.
+In particular, this project focuses on a specific group called baianas do acarajé.
+These women work in the streets of Bahia selling acarajé, a fried and steamed bean cake that is considered a sacred food in the Candomblé religion.
+Dressed in their traditional attire, the baianas do acarajé are also iconic figures of Brazilian national identity.
+In addition to the baianas do acarajé, this study will also include the narratives of other Black women working in the area as a way to better contextualize the baianas do acarajé’s narratives.

-In terms of methodology, this project is profoundly interdisciplinary, employing the language approaches, and values of literary and cultural studies, sociology, and anthropology.
-This choice is intended to allow the study to better identify and productively address the lacunae in knowledge about this population.
+As is the case with much of VFOA’s work, this project’s methodology is profoundly interdisciplinary, employing literary and cultural studies, linguistics, sociology, and anthropology.
+We believe that interdisciplinarity allows us to better identify and productively address potential gaps in knowledge about this population and others.